 10. Baby Oil for Stainless Steel

-For stainless steel faucets, baby oil can be applied sparingly to a cloth and rubbed onto the surface.
-It gives a mirror-like finish while protecting against water spots and smudges.
+For large stainless steel kitchen fixtures, baby oil can be applied sparingly to a dry cloth and rubbed in the direction of the metal grain.
+It provides a striking, mirror-like finish while creating a protective seal that stops water spots from sticking.

 11. White Vinegar Soak for Removable Handles